jhderojasUVa/ToDo/todo_node_server/README.md

 ## Do what you want

-Because it's so simple and need no libraries, do what ever you want, for example, you can create a cache that stores the data on disk or create an html files (on disk) to retrieve when the user calls some urls or whatever you want.
+Because it's so simple and need no libraries, do what ever you want, for example, -you can create a cache that stores the data on disk- or create an html files (on disk) to retrieve when the user calls some urls or whatever you want.
 It's free :)